Alaa-Salah-ElSayed/US-Bikeshare-Data-Analysis-Project-/README.md

 * The youngest user (if available)
 * The most common birth year amongst users (if available) Finally, the user is given the option of resuming the program or not.
+# Project Data
+*** Stored in the data folder ***
+* chicago.csv -  a dataset containing all bikeshare information for the city of Chicago provided by Udacity..

+* new_york_city.csv -  a dataset containing all bikeshare information for the city of New York provided by Udacity.

+* washington.csv - a dataset containing all bikeshare information for the city of Washington provided by Udacity.
+*** Note: This does not include the 'Gender' or 'Birth Year' data.***